 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Alimony is a form of financial payment by one former spouse to another.
-Alimony is meant to alleviate the financial stress that a divorced placed on the nonprimary earner of the former marriage.
+Alimony is a form of financial payment from one former spouse to another.
+Alimony is meant to alleviate the financial stress that a divorce placed on the nonprimary earner of the former marriage.
 In Florida, alimony laws heavily favor the receiver of payments.
 The primary earner of the former marriage could even be forced to make indefinite payments.

 With that being said, there are instances that can change or stop alimony payment with marriage being the most common.
 However, Florida law still favors the supported spouse, and only recognizes official marriages.
 This can give rise to a number of complexities and issues when a supported spouse enters a new live-in relationship.
 Navigating these complexities can be incredibly difficult, and you may want to consider consulting with a Fort Lauderdale alimony attorney.
 This article will attempt to answer some common questions surrounding alimony and remarriage.

 In Florida, alimony is traditionally paid on a monthly basis.
 Monthly alimony can be paid for a temporary amount of time or indefinitely depending on court rulings.
 However, the remarriage will cause an end to alimony payments regardless of nature.

 Lump-sum alimonies differ in that the supported former spouse is entitled to their payments regardless of remarriage.
 This means that a supported former spouse could remarry after a divorce and the supporting former spouse would still be required to pay the lump sum alimony.

 Remarriage Vs. Relationship

 In Florida, remarriage signals the end of alimony payments regardless of circumstance.
 However, Florida does not honor common-law marriages.
 This causes complications to arise when a former supported spouse enters a live-in relationship with a new partner.